mamreezaa/module-custom-catalog/README.md

 2. CRUD operation for products (store level)
 3. Rest api for listing products by vpn
 4. Rest api for asynchronously updates products for with attributes vpn and copy_write_info
+5. Dead message exchange/queue for failed or timed out messages.

 ### REST Api requests
 ```shell